- Phone number

 If, like Clint Eastwood, you want to be able to save someone's life with a foreign body airway obstruction (OVACE) remember:

-- First of all we have to distinguish if the obstruction is incomplete (the victim may cough, breathe, speak) or complete (the victim is unable to breathe).
+- First of all we have to distinguish if the obstruction is incomplete (the victim may cough, breathe, speak) or Assessment (the victim is unable to breathe).

 - If the obstruction is incomplete we should only Encourage the person to cough.
 This is important because if we hit him in the back we can mobilize that object that is partially obstructing the airway and obstructing it completely.